strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 ### Scaling up or down

 When scaling-up, Strimzi will start new Connect pods with the lowest available (unused) index numbers.
-When scaling-down, the Pods will removed starting with the highest used index numbers.
+When scaling-down, the Pods will be removed starting with the highest used index numbers.
-Since all Pods will share the same configuration, there is no need to support things such as scaling own some pods from the middle or beginning of the sequence.
+Since all Pods will share the same configuration, there is no need to support things such as scaling down pods from the middle or beginning of the sequence.

 ### Feature Gate